Vania King

-Vania King (born February 3, 1989) is an American former tennis player.
-A former top-ten doubles player, King won both the Wimbledon and US Open women's doubles titles in 2010 with partner Yaroslava Shvedova, with whom she also reached the final of the 2011 US Open.
-She won a total of 15 WTA doubles titles and reached a career-high ranking of No. 3 in the world.
+Vania King (born February 3, 1989) is a retired American tennis player.
+A former top-10 doubles player, King won both the Wimbledon and US Open women's doubles titles in 2010 with partner Yaroslava Shvedova, with whom she also reached the final of the 2011 US Open.
+She won a total of 15 doubles titles on the WTA Tour and reached a career-high ranking of No. 3 in the world.
 She also ended runner-up in the mixed-doubles final at the French Open in 2009, with Marcelo Melo.

 In singles, King has been ranked as high as No. 50 in the world.
 Her biggest accomplishments included a WTA Tour title at the 2006 Bangkok Open and two runner-up finishes at the 2013 Guangzhou International and 2016 Jianxi International.
 She also progressed as far as the third round in Grand Slam tournaments, doing so on four occasions (the 2009 US Open, the 2011 French Open, the 2011 US Open, and the 2012 Australian Open).